 Planting Cover Crops

 After harvesting your marijuana yield, the soil is often left bare and exposed to the elements.
 However, by planting cover crops like clover, they can protect and nourish the soil.
-They prevent soil erosion, supplies it with nutrients, and helps to prevent weeds, reducing the use of herbicides.
+They prevent soil erosion, supply it with nutrients, and helps to prevent weeds, reducing the use of herbicides.

 Eliminating or Reducing Tillage